Saturday, December 3, 1983

 (Click on award to learn more).

-“On Can’t Slow Down, his second solo album, Lionel Richie ran with the sound and success of his eponymous debut, creating an album that was designed to be bigger and better.”
-AMG He follows the template of Michael Jackson’s Thriller by playing “to the MOR adult contemporary audience.”
-AMG “He doesn’t swing for the fences like Michael…he makes safe bets, which is more in his character.”
-AMG As Rolling Stone’s Don Shewey said, “If you can’t innovate, imitate.
+Richie quickly followed up his debut with Can’t Slow Down.
+He “ran with the sound and success of his eponymous debut, creating an album that was designed to be bigger and better.”
+AM He follows the template of Michael Jackson’s Thriller by “adding funky dance pop and watered-down elements of hard rock to the expected ballads.”
+TB As Rolling Stone’s Don Shewey said, “If you can’t innovate, imitate.
 And the more honest they are about their sources, the better.”
 WK

 With only eight songs, “the short running time does suggest the record’s main weakness, one that it shares with many early-‘80s LPs — the songs themselves run on a bit too long, padding out the running length of the entire album.
 This is only a problem on album tracks like Love Will Find a Way, which are pleasant but a little tedious at their length, but since there are only three songs that aren’t hits, it’s a minor problem.
 All the hits showcase Lionel Richie at his best, as does Can’t Slow Down as a whole.”
-AMG
+AM

 Notes: